Esri/calcite-design-system/conventions/Testing.md

 Please see Stencil's doc for more info on [end-to-end](https://stenciljs.com/docs/end-to-end-testing) testing.
 See one of our test examples [here](https://github.com/Esri/calcite-components/blob/master/src/components/block/block.e2e.ts).

-## Should write end-to-end or unit tests?
+## Choosing which tests to write

+### End-to-end tests

+In most cases, when working with components, you will need to write end-to-end tests.

+### Unit (spec) tests

-In most cases, when working with components, you will only need to write end-to-end tests.
-However, if you are adding or updating shared utilities or shared modules (including 3rd-party) you should make sure there are unit tests covering those use-cases.
+If you are adding or updating shared utilities or shared modules (including 3rd-party modules) you should make sure that there are unit tests covering those use-cases.

+### Visual regression tests

+You don't have to worry about writing visual regression tests.
+We cover those automatically using [Screener](https://screener.io/) in our build pipeline (we will be migrating to [Chromatic](https://www.chromatic.com/) in the future).

 ## Writing Tests